Simulink01/gamescript/README.md

 # Contributing
 This project is very early in development, feel free to contribute anything to this project that you think will make it better.
-Currently gamescript only supports ubuntu, so the #1 thing needed to make this project better currently is support for more distros.
+Currently gamescript only supports Ubuntu and Archlinux, so the #1 thing needed to make this project better currently is support for more distros.